pypeit/PypeIt/doc/pypeit_par.rst

 ``bspline_spacing``  int, float  ..
 0.6      Break-point spacing for the bspline sky subtraction fits.
 ``boxcar_radius``    int, float  ..
 1.5      Boxcar radius in arcseconds used for boxcar extraction
 ``trace_npoly``      int         ..
 5        Order of legendre polynomial fits to object traces.
-``global_sky_std``   bool        ..
-True     Global sky subtraction will be performed on standard stars.
+``global_sky_std``   bool        ..       ..
+Global sky subtraction will be performed on standard stars.
 This should be turnedoff for example for near-IR reductions with narrow slits, since bright standards canfill the slit causing global sky-subtraction to fail.
 In these situations we go straight to local sky-subtraction since it is designed to deal with such situations
 ``sig_thresh``       int, float  ..
 10.0     Significance threshold for object finding.
 ``maxnumber``        int         ..
 10       Maximum number of objects to extract in a science frame.
 Use None for no limit.
 ``sn_gauss``         int, float  ..
 4.0      S/N threshold for performing the more sophisticated optimal extraction which performs a b-spline fit to the object profile.
 For S/N < sn_gauss the code will simply optimal extractwith a Gaussian with FWHM determined from the object finding.
+``find_trim_edge``   list        ..
+5, 5     Trim the slit by this number of pixels left/right before finding objects
+``std_prof_nsigma``  float       ..
+30.0     prof_nsigma parameter for Standard star extraction.
+Prevents undesired rejection.
 ``model_full_slit``  bool        ..
 False    If True local sky subtraction will be performed on the entire slit.
 If False, local sky subtraction will be applied to only a restricted region around each object.
 This should be set to True for either multislit observations using narrow slits or echelle observations with narrow slits
 ``no_poly``          bool        ..
 False    Turn off polynomial basis (Legendre) in global sky subtraction
 ``manual``           list        ..       ..
 List of manual extraction parameter sets